-A lift to the peak of the Eiffel Tower can squeeze the budget but views from below can be equally stunning.
+A lift to the peak of the Eiffel Tower will lighten your purse, but views from below can be equally stunning.
 Parc du Champ de Mars has lawns and flowerbeds manicured with military precision (as you’d expect from a former army marching ground).
 Bring a blanket, wine, and the best picnic ingredients you can find to this expanse of greenery and wait for the light show at dusk to set La Tour Eiffel a-twinkle.

 For a surreal view of French culture, dive into the permanent collections at the Museum of Modern Art, one of Paris's many free museums (a €5 donation is recommended).
 From the bolshy cubism of Braque to Matisse’s dancers, there’s sure to be something to lift your spirits.
 Take metro line 9 and alight at Alma-Marceau.

 Planning tip: The museum has a free multi-lingual mobile app that guides you through the collections as you explore.